compsocialscience/summer-institute/2021/howard-mathematica/index.md

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About thirty participants will be invited, and participants are expected to fully attend and participate in the entire program.

 SICSS-Howard/Mathematica is groundbreaking for a number of reasons.
-Most notably because it will be the first Summer Institute held at a historically black college and university (HBCU).
+Most notably because it will be the first Summer Institute held at a Historically Black College and University (HBCU).
 It also has the benefit of a deeply invested partner, Mathematica.
 Finally, SICSS-Howard/Mathematica will also have the benefit of a topical focus.

 [Application materials](https://compsocialscience.github.io/summer-institute/2021/howard-mathematica/apply) are due 11:59pm EST on Wednesday, March 31st.